 My questions on free will have been present in my mind to some extent or another ever since I realized some time ago the ego is ultimately an illusion.
 I reasoned the very notion of “free will” cannot truly be possible if the ego, the “self,” the “I” is an illusion to begin with.
 After all, if “I” do not truly exist, then logically speaking “I” cannot “choose” anything.
 This question of ego is absolutely crucial to our very understanding of ourselves, because virtually every facet of our lives, including our notions of “responsibility” and free will, revolve around the persistent yet illusory belief in the essential “self.”
 Seeing the self as an illusion therefore radically alters virtually every aspect of our lives we care about.
 Clearly this is no small issue.
 The ramifications are immense.
 It is the reason I spend so much time thinking about what the ego is, what makes me feel like “me,” and continually ask the question of just who is this “experiencer?”
 Is the ego a fact or an illusory construct of the mind?
 If the ego is simply the awareness of a form of energy and the limits of its form, and awareness of the limits of other forms as I have often defined it in the past, then it seems it is indeed a fact instead of only a construct of the mind.
 This definition makes the ego a “factual illusion” – factual because there are in a sense, real apparent boundaries and “limits” we perceive every day between entities, beings, etc. – and an illusion as well because no thing is permanent, essential, and unchanging, nor ultimately “separate” and “independent” of anything else since all is truly One.

 I have been satisfied with this definition of ego in the past, but I now ask myself if tdhis is even the ego at all.
 Is the recognition of the limits of form by a self-conscious organism enough to constitute ego, or is the ego something else – something even more complex?
 If the ego is only the concept of “me,” of “self,” with all of its intricate beliefs, prejudices, influences, etc., than the next question we could ask is if there truly is a real and permanent “me” – an ego, or if there is only an organism that thoughts arising in the brain call “me” out of convenience so “I” can speak of things and relate to the world around “me.”
 Virtually all of us believe that “separateness” and “independence” are actual realities, not created by our minds, but the very notion of “separateness” itself is only possible with the notion of the “I,” the “self,” the ego, because the ego is the “measuring stick” against which all things are judged and deemed “separate.”
 That is why without the ego, all notions of separateness and independence do not exist.
 Of course, “different entities” and forces do exist, but the concept they are somehow ultimately “separate” from and “independent” of anyone or anything else is the illusion of ego, as we will soon explore further.
 So while the “self,” the ego is a necessary and inevitable construct to enable us to speak of things and relate to things, it is nevertheless an illusory construct since it is an ever-changing idea – not a permanent, “fixed” and essential reality as is commonly believed.
 We can see this fact very clearly in ourselves, especially when we think about who we “were” several years ago, and who are “are” today.
 We are not the “same” person this moment than we were several years ago or even yesterday.
-The inevitable and unavoidable acceptance of the ego, and the belief in the “me” out of convenience in order to be able to speak of and relate to things, give rise to the belief in the “ownership” of “our” actions – to the belief in “free will.”
+The inevitable and unavoidable acceptance of the ego, and the belief in the “me” out of convenience in order to be able to speak of and relate to things, give rise to the belief in agency – to the belief in the “ownership” of “our” actions, and with this the belief in “free will.”
 Since the self is a construct of past and ultimately unconscious influences beyond our control, we therefore cannot blame a serial killer for having the mind of a psychopath any more than we can take credit for having the mind of a generous, considerate, and loving person.
 Neither character types are choices, but rather inevitable manifestations of myriad causes such as genetics, brain structure, parenting, etc., as well as ultimately unknowable influences.
 That being the case, how then can we honestly take credit or blame for our minds and how we came to be as we are?
 The genuine realization of this can be incredibly humbling, and can help us to understand how in a very real sense, everything – including the choices we inevitably make or do not make, and the facts of our existence, all genuinely come down to luck or a lack thereof.